mrdylanroberts/my_cogs_repo/debug_logs/README_UBUNTU.md

 ## 🚀 Quick Setup

 ### Automated Setup (Recommended)

+For automated setup, use the built-in setup command:

 ```
-# Run the automated setup command in Discord
-!debuglogs autosetup
+!debuglogs ubuntu_setup
 ```

-This command will:
+This command will automatically perform all the steps below and provide real-time feedback on the setup process through Discord.
+The setup includes:

+- Installing required system packages
+- Adding your user to the systemd-journal group
+- Creating necessary log directories
+- Configuring log rotation
-- Automatically detect your Red-DiscordBot service name
+- Creating a systemd service template
-- Configure the cog with the detected service
-- Enable journal fallback mode
-- Test journal access and service status
+- Testing journal access

-- Provide guided next steps
+After the setup completes, you may need to restart your bot if group changes were made.

 ### Manual Setup
 If you prefer manual setup, follow the steps in the [Manual Configuration](#manual-configuration) section.